-Trump and Kim set to meet for historic summit
+Trump and Kim shake hands ahead of historic meeting

+Singapore (CNN)US President Donald Trump shook the hand of North Korean leader Kim Jong Un when the two met Tuesday morning local time, an extraordinary display of diplomacy that reflects an unprecedented gamble for two unpredictable leaders intent on making their mark on history.

+Singapore was crackling with anticipation for the historic moment when Trump met Kim, the first time ever for a US president and a North Korean leader.

-Singapore (CNN)US President Donald Trump puts his extraordinary gamble with North Korea to the test on Tuesday, sitting for unprecedented talks with the rogue kingdom's despotic leader in what he hopes will amount to a historic breakthrough.
+Trump is putting his extraordinary gamble with North Korea to the test, sitting for unprecedented talks with the rogue kingdom's despotic leader in what he hopes will amount to a historic breakthrough.

 Whether nuclear disarmament is indeed the outcome of Tuesday's summit won't be known for years, if not decades.
 But the dramatic act of extending his hand to one of America's longtime adversaries will forever illustrate Trump's gut-driven, norm-shattering tenure.

 Trump departed his hotel at just past 8 a.m. and arrived at the summit location -- a white-shuttered hotel on the tourist island Sentosa -- about 10 minutes later.
+Kim arrived shortly afterward.

+The men were preparing in separate rooms before their 9 a.m. handshake.
+They greeted each other atop a red carpet in front of a row of US and North Korean flags -- a previously unthinkable sight.

 Tweeting from his hotel room in the pre-dawn hours on Tuesday, Trump sought to heighten the suspense.